Beaver Scouts (The Scout Association): Re-launch: 2002-2015

-In 2008, the Scout Association re-launched the programme zones so that there were now six zones with common themes for all four under 18 sections.
+In 2008, the programme zones were re-launched so that there were now six zones with common themes for all four under 18 sections.
 As part of this, the Challenge Awards for the section were entirely re-written and replaced with six Challenge Awards that aligned with the six new zones: Promise, Friendship, Fitness, Creative, Global and Outdoor challenges.
 The Chief Scout's Bronze Award was also altered to make achievement of the award as simple as achieving all six Challenge Awards.

-Being much younger than the other sections, the Beaver Scout section celebrates anniversaries more often than some of the other sections (often every five years).
-The 20th anniversary, celebrated in 2006, was marked with a special birthday edition of the Fundays event, as the Cub Scouts also celebrated their 90th anniversary that year and the 100th anniversary of Scouting was the following year.
-The 25th anniversary was celebrated in 2011 with various events around the country and a book published for the event.
+In 2006.
+Beavers celebrated the programme's 20th anniversary in with a special Fundays event and also the 90th anniversary of Cubs.
+The following year celebrated the 100th anniversary of Scouts.
+The 25th anniversary was celebrated in 2011, with various events around the country and a book published for the event.

-In 2014, the Scouting for All strategic plan for the next four years was launched, which included an increased focus of community impact, youth voice and inclusion in the programme and which emerged from youth feedback.
-Off the back of this, a refresh of the programme was scheduled for 2015 and in April 2014, the Scout Association released nine new activity badges and one new staged activity badge which were to be added as part of the refresh.
+In 2014, Scouting for All a strategic plan for the next four years was launched, which included an increased focus of community impact, youth voice and inclusion in the programme and which emerged from youth feedback.
+Off the back of this, a refresh of the programme was scheduled for 2015 and in April 2014, The Scout Association released nine new activity badges and one new staged activity badge which were to be added as part of the refresh.
 These nine new badges looked at Camp Craft, Collector, Communicator, Cyclist, Disability Awareness, Gardener, Photographer, Space and Sports with a new staged activity badge that captured the number of water activities completed (Time on the Water).